Last Updated on April 13, 2023 by Rose Morah

 Some Model 3 owners experienced a 6% loss in range and some reported about a 5% increase.

-Additionally, there were some who said that the tires had no effect on range.
+Additionally, there were some who said that the tires had no range effect.

-The range was different because there are many factors that affect range.
+The mixed feedback was due to the fact that there are many factors that affect range.

-The range does not solely rely on the types of tires.
+Generally, range does not solely rely on the type of tires.

 You may also like: